All-Sky Automated Survey for Supernovae

 Joseph Brimacombe (Coral Towers Observatory);

-Subo Dong, Ping Chen (KIAA-PKU);
+Subo Dong (KIAA-PKU);

 Maximilian Stritzinger (Aarhus);

-Laura Chomiuk, Jay Strader, Adam Kawash, Elias Aydi, Kirill Sokolovsky (MSU);
+Laura Chomiuk, Jay Strader, Elias Aydi (MSU);

-Anna Franckowiak (DESY);
+Anna Franckowiak (University of Bochum);

 Ondřej Pejcha (Charles University);

-Xinyu Dai, John Cox, Hora Mishra, Heechan Yuk (University of Oklahoma);
+Xinyu Dai (University of Oklahoma);

-Katie Auchettl (University of Melbourne);
+Katie Auchettl (University of Melbourne).

 We thank Las Cumbres Observatory and its staff for their continued support of ASAS-SN: we truly could not do this without your help.

 This homepage is maintained by Kris Stanek (stanek.32@osu.edu).
-Updated Fri Jul 16 10:49:21 EDT 2021
+Updated March 2024

 eXTReMe Tracker